The Online Slang Dictionary

 None.
 How about some random words?

-Definitions include: a parent.
+Definitions include: a car with 4 cylinders.

-Definitions include: to become hammered.
+Definitions include: to urinate.

 How common is this slang?